openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronGenerateProposalsSingleImage_6.md

 **Detailed description**: Operation doing next steps:

-1. Transposes and reshape predicted deltas and scores to get them into the same order as the anchors;
+1. Transposes and reshape predicted bounding boxes deltas and scores to get them into the same order as the anchors;
 2. Transforms anchors into proposals and clips proposals to image;
 3. Removes predicted boxes with either height or width < *min_size*;
-4. Sorts all `(proposal, score)` pairs by score from highest to lowest;
+4. Sorts all `(proposal, score)` pairs by score from highest to lowest, order of equal elements is undefined;
-5. Takes top *pre_nms_count* proposals;
+5. Takes top *pre_nms_count* proposals, if ???;
 6. Applies non-maximum suppression with *nms_threshold*;
-7. Takes *post_nms_count* proposals and return these top proposals and their scores.
+7. Takes top *post_nms_count* proposals and return these top proposals and their scores, if ???.

 **Attributes**:

 * *min_size*